-Seek, find, speak, write

-Why are the terms 'Rolling and arching' used?
+Seek, find, speak, write • Why are the terms 'Rolling and arching' used?

-• How is personification used effectively to convey the nature of brambles?

-• What are the 'city edges' like in your mind's eye?

-• What is meant by 'The air flutters?

-Pick out a metaphor which suggests the invincible nature/unyielding strength of brambles.

-• What have you learned about the nature of brambles from the poem?

-• Watch the time lapse filmon brambles Search: Brambles Timelapse bramble sketches or paintings.
+- How is personification used effectively to convey the nature of brambles? - What are the 'city edges' like in your mind's eye? - What is meant by 'The air flutters? - Pick out a metaphor which suggests the invincible nature/unyielding strength of brambles. - What have you learned about the nature of brambles from the poem? - Watch the time lapse filmon brambles bramble sketches or paintings. • Find examples of Dutch still-life paintings on the internet which depict blackberries.
+Find one you particularly appreciate and explain why you like it.
+Search: National Trust Still Life Dyrham How do you feel about brambles?
+Collect a word-hoard and, selecting the most effective, create a rolling, arching, poem which has little shoots stealing across the page.
+Use your best calligraphy to present it, thinking artistically about the colours you use.

-'Magpie' any words and phrases you think might be useful.
+Search: Brambles Timelapse 'Magpie' any words and phrases you think might be useful.

 • Look closely at brambles and, if possible, the flowers and/or blackberries.
-Observe the colours, shapes, directions and textures carefully and make some
+Observe the colours, shapes, directions and textures carefully and make some as the light slips into or out of the day.